Trusted by more than 2500 companies with over 5 million users

 Bots Automatically Target Credit Union’s Exchange Servers With Password Spray Attacks

-Exchange Server Hacks: Notes From The Field Cybersecurity is a top concern for everyone in the banking and financial sectors, and credit unions are no exception.
-The speed at which bots discover and target internet-facing Exchange Servers underscores the need for a variety of security solutions to minimize attack surfaces.
-In our fifth and final [...]
+Exchange Server Hacks: Notes From The Field Summary: In this article we look at how bots targeting a credit union's Exchange Servers with password spray attacks caused AD account lockouts.
+Cybersecurity is a top concern for everyone in the banking and financial sectors, and credit unions are no exception.
+The speed at which bots discover [...]

-Telco Adds Exchange Server Protocol Guard to Prevent AD Lockouts Caused by 2FA Login Software
+Telco Adds Exchange Server Protocol Guard to Prevent Account Lockouts Caused by 2FA Login Software

 Exchange Server: Notes From the Field This case involves attacks at a division of a large Telco with a strong IT team operating more than sixty on-premises servers and mandated 2FA security solution for divisions managing their own Exchange Servers.
 And then … several incidents lead one Division’s security team to discover that password guessing [...]